ppy/osu-wiki/news/2024/2024-04-18-osu-catch-world-cup-2024-registrations-now-open.md

 date: 2024-04-18 12:00:00 +0000
 ---

 Get ready to catch a spot on the latest iteration of the osu!catch World Cup 2024, back for its 13th instalment!

-Attention all drum smashers, the osu!taiko World Cup is back for its 14th instalment!

 ![](/wiki/Tournaments/CWC/2024/img/cwc2024-banner.jpg)

 The osu!
-World Cup train has exactly 6 stops planned for this year, with the osu! catch World Cup being next on the itinerary.
-There are no major changes for this year's iteration, the main focus is to polish the existing format.
+World Cup train has exactly 6 stops planned for this year, with the osu! catch World Cup being next in the itinerary.
+There are no major changes for this year's iteration, as the main focus is to polish the existing format.

 Refer to the **[osu!catch World Cup 2024 wiki article](/wiki/Tournaments/CWC/2024)** for more information regarding the tournament.
-You can also discuss this event in the **[official discussion thread]({DISC_THREAD})** or the public **[community server](https://discord.gg/0Vxo9AsejDkGlk3H)**.
+You can also discuss this event in the **[official discussion thread](https://osu.ppy.sh/community/forums/topics/1911198)** or the public **[community server](https://discord.gg/0Vxo9AsejDkGlk3H)**.

 ## Tournament schedule